ilsakazi/Ilsakazi-portfolio/README.md

 ---

 ## 🔐 About Me
-I am a BCA graduate and an M.Sc.
-Cybersecurity final-semester student with hands-on experience in **web development, AI automation, and cybersecurity fundamentals**.
-I enjoy building secure web applications, experimenting with automation, and conducting academic cybersecurity research in controlled lab environments.
+M.Sc.
+Cybersecurity (2026) and BCA graduate (2024) with hands-on experience in web development, cybersecurity analysis, and AI automation.
+Worked on web applications, AI chatbots, and academic malware & DFIR research in controlled lab environments.
+Seeking entry-level roles in Cybersecurity Analysis, SOC, or Digital Forensics.

 ---